Want to be led down a literal garden path and into a fine dining experience that still feels homely? Head to Polperro.

 Polperro’s flagship restaurant began as a rustic, share plate-style bistro (this baton has been passed on to sister restaurant and locals’ hotspot, Many Little) and has made a smooth transition to delicate dining under the careful direction of head chef Michael Demagistris (East Bar & Dining, Alinea, Chicago and Noma, Copenhagen).

-Despite the sophisticated, French-inspired menu, humble produce picked from the kitchen garden, or supplied by local growers, remains the main source of inspiration, setting the tone for every delicate dish served up.
-It’s a true seasonal menu that “moves” with what Polperro’s produce manager Nick Monaghan pulls out of the ground, and what’s been planned for, and planted – whether that be beets or a bumper crop of just-picked heirloom tomatoes (this season they have more than 70 varieties).
+Despite the sophisticated, Italian and Ukrainian inspired menu, humble produce picked from Polperro Farm, or supplied by local growers, remains the main source of inspiration, setting the tone for every delicate dish served up.
+It’s a true seasonal menu that “moves” with what Polperro’s produce manager Nick Monaghan pulls out of the ground, and what’s been planned for, and planted – whether that be beets or a bumper crop of just-picked heirloom tomatoes.

-This garden-to-plate mantra is reimagined into inspiring dishes, such as pink lady apple with wood sorrel granita and native saltbush and maple infused ‘nitro’ popcorn.
+This seed-to-plate philosophy is reimagined into inspiring dishes, such as pink lady apple with wood sorrel granita and native saltbush and maple infused ‘nitro’ popcorn.
 Vegetarians will delight in the foraged pine mushroom tortellini while meat lovers can indulge in the slow braised Wagyu beef cheek in soubise sauce, or Aylesbury duck leg with farm beets and celeriac.

 And if you’re only there for the wine (and to admire the view) that's okay too with Polperro’s cellar door open Wednesday to Sunday for walk-in tastings, up to 10 people.
 For larger groups, it’s best to book ahead.